4 hours | 4 CEs

 This on-demand professional training program on Conceptualizing and Applying Developmental Immaturity in Juvenile Competence Evaluations is presented by Ivan Kruh, PhD., in partnership with The National Youth Screening & Assessment Partners (NYSAP).

 State statutes increasingly recognize developmental immaturity as a basis for youth in juvenile court to be found incompetent.
-Participants learn key developmental concepts for clarity about relevant developmental issues, with a focus on cognitive and psychosocial immaturity.
-The training program addresses how developmental immaturity impacts the interview process with practice interviewing in ways that accommodate various developmental profiles.
+Participants learn key developmental concepts for clarity about relevant developmental issues, focusing on cognitive and psychosocial immaturity.
+The program addresses how developmental immaturity impacts the interview process with practice interviewing in ways that accommodate various developmental profiles.

 This on-demand professional training program is intended for mental health and other allied professionals